 What is Curriculum Planning?

-The term “curriculum planning” can refer to either an individual teacher’s process of creating a class curriculum or the process which school boards coordinate the various curricula used teachers in order to achieve uniform goals.
+The term “curriculum planning” can refer to either an individual teacher’s process of creating a class curriculum or the process by which school boards coordinate the various curricula used by teachers in order to achieve uniform goals.
 A curriculum is essentially a lesson plan that serves as a learning map on its own.
 Careful planning is required to ensure that the lessons cover all required topics and that they also meet school or governmental basic education standards.

 Setting Objectives